 It was carved by master craftsman Chief Mungo Martin of the Kwakiutl Indians, a tribe which is located on Vancouver Island.
 The elaborate ornamentation on the 12-ton pole still fascinates children and adults alike, as they take a moment to sit and admire its many faces, beside the rippling water of Wick Pond and Virginia Water lake.

 The original waterfall was created in the 1750s, but was destroyed in 1768 when the causeway collapsed.

 A new Cascade was built in the 1780s, when the lake was enlarged by George III, and its rushing waters can still be admired today.

 The Virginia Water Pavilion opened in 2013 to support visitors who come to enjoy the magnificent lake and its surrounding historical features.

 It provides a beautifully framed view of the lake, along with refreshments, facilities and visitor information inside the Pavilion.
-The building itself is a feat of modern architecture and, as with The Savill Building, it uses sustainably sourced wood from Windsor Great Park.
+The building itself is a feat of modern architecture and, as with The Savill Building, it uses sustainably sourced wood from the Great Park.